A jet plane that takes off like a helicopter

 (CNN) — Picture international air travel without the hassle: no costly airport transfer, no busy security line or passport control, no waiting to board or depart.

-Instead, you're in and out of the airplane in minutes and jet setting across the world in no time at all.
+Instead, you're in and out of the airplane in minutes and jet setting across the world to your destination in no time at all.
 According to SAMAD Aerospace, the UK-based mastermind behind a new high-tech, dynamic airplane called the Starling Jet, this dream could soon be a business travel reality.

 This high speed aircraft, which seats four passengers plus a pilot, uses vertical take off and landing for maximum efficiency and effortless cool.